exercism/docs/mentoring/mindset.md

 Or a mentor may have the spirit of humility.
 They may be keenly aware of what challenges they faced in learning how to program.
 They may know they don't have all the answers, but they know _some_, and they are willing to share their hard-earned knowledge.
-A mentor whose spirit is based in humility is still human, and may be tempted to respond to a difficult mentoring session in a curt or argumentative way.
+A mentor whose spirit is based on humility is still human, and may be tempted to respond to a difficult mentoring session in a curt or argumentative way.
 Even a person with the best intentions needs to be vigilant when having a bad day.